tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 g8 tmtsoftware/esw-web-app-template.g8 --name=sample
 ```

-It will generate a sample folder with two sub-folders, `frontend` and `backend`.
+This will generate a sample folder with two sub-folders, `frontend` and `backend`.
 For a sanity check, let's go ahead and
 build the front and back ends created by the template.
 This will also help ensure you have the necessary tools installed.

 You are welcome to try out the generated sample project, which is basically a "Hello World" application, by following
 the  instructions in the READMEs in each sub-folder.

-### Compile the frontend
+### Compile the Frontend

 The `frontend` sub-folder is where your frontend application is located.
 It uses Typescript, React and node.
-Make sure node is installed in your machine.
+Make sure node is installed in your machine ***AND HAS THE PROPER VERISON***.
 Let's compile our generated application.

 ```bash
 cd sample/frontend
 npm install
 npm run build
 ```
+@@@ note
+This tutorial uses the current ESW.UISTD selections for user interface languages, libraries, and tools.
+These are the current selections.
+They will be reviewed and updated once again as part of ESW Phase 2.
+@@@

-### Compile the backend
+### Compile the Backend

 The `backend` sub-folder is where your backend application is located.
 It uses the Scala ecosystem, which uses [sbt](https://www.scala-sbt.org/) as its build tool.
-Make sure [coursier](https://tmtsoftware.github.io/csw/apps/csinstallation.html), OpenJDK 11 and the latest version of sbt version are installed in your machine.
+Make sure [coursier](https://tmtsoftware.github.io/csw/apps/csinstallation.html), [Adopt OpenJDK 11](https://adoptopenjdk.net/), and the latest version of [sbt](https://www.scala-sbt.org/)
+are installed in your machine.

+@@@ note
+For a very smooth setup experience, the coursier tool can be used to do all of these installations in one step as described [here](https://www.scala-lang.org/2020/06/29/one-click-install.html).
+@@@

 Let's compile our generated application.

 ```bash